GDPR and what it means for you

 Is there any difference between what a scheme adviser and personal adviser will be able to do following the introduction of GDPR.

 We understand that GDPR shouldn’t impact existing adviser relationships, as they already adhere under the DPA.

 As a scheme adviser, can member data be shared with third parties?

 Advisers, as data controllers have responsibilities to comply with the ICO.
 We’re unable to comment on individual cases though suggest you may want to consider reviewing your fair and lawful processes as well as consent permissions.

 Following GDPR, as an adviser will I still have access to the same level of management information?

 Our existing adviser terms and conditions comply with the GDPR regulations, and so we don’t believe there will be any impact after May 2018.
 The following information will be available:

 *Subject to receipt of permission confirmation from adviser

 Where can I find out more information?

-This information is based on our understanding of the draft GDPR guidance, which we’ll update as and when the guidance is updated.
-We understand that the guidance is due to be finalised in December 2017 and recommend that for the most up-to-date information you regularly visit the Information Commissioners Office.
+This information is based on our understanding of the draft GDPR guidance.
+We recommend that for the most up-to-date information you regularly visit the Information Commissioners Office.